dsuth10/powerpoint-react/README.md

 2. **Review Outline**: Generated slides appear as preview cards with titles and bullet points
 3. **Refine if Needed**: Ask follow-up questions to improve the outline
 4. **Switch to Slides**: Click "Slides" in the sidebar to see the complete outline
+5. **Edit Slides (Optional)**: Use the "Edit Slide" button to refine titles, bullet points, notes, or replace images with AI assistance
-5. **Generate PPTX**: Click "Build PowerPoint" button to start generation
+6. **Generate PPTX**: Click "Build PowerPoint" button to start generation
-6. **Monitor Progress**: Watch real-time progress updates during generation (polls backend every 2 seconds)
+7. **Monitor Progress**: Watch real-time progress updates during generation (polls backend every 2 seconds)
-7. **Download**: When generation completes, click "Download PPTX" button that appears with "✅ PowerPoint ready!" message
+8. **Download**: When generation completes, click "Download PPTX" button that appears with "✅ PowerPoint ready!" message

 ### **Key Features**
 - ✅ **Session Continuity**: Your chat session and slide outlines persist when switching between sections
 - ✅ **Clear Navigation**: Sidebar automatically includes your current session when navigating to Slides
+- ✅ **AI-Assisted Editing**: Edit slide titles, bullet points, notes, and images with AI assistance for better content
 - ✅ **Real-time Progress**: Polling-based system provides live updates during PowerPoint generation
 - ✅ **Manual Download**: Clear download button appears when generation is complete
 - ✅ **Multiple Sessions**: Create and manage multiple chat sessions with different slide outlines